What Is The Prime Factorization Of 80

 4. Practice Regularly: Like any skill, practice makes perfect.
 Work through various examples to become more comfortable with the process.
 Start with smaller numbers and gradually move on to larger ones.
 The more you practice, the faster and more accurate you will become.

 5. Apply Divisibility Rules: Understanding divisibility rules can help you quickly determine if a number is divisible by certain prime numbers.
-For example, if the sum of the digits of a number is divisible by 3, then the number itself is divisible by 3.
+As an example, if the sum of the digits of a number is divisible by 3, then the number itself is divisible by 3.
 These rules can save time and effort in the factorization process.

 FAQ